Dept. Chair: Shinu Abraham

 Anthropology is the holistic study of humankind using both scientific and humanistic approaches.
 In fact, every aspect of human beings, from their DNA to their beliefs about the supernatural, from their material remains to their language use, raises anthropological questions.

 Incoming first-year students can take a variety of courses in anthropology this fall.
-All six courses listed on this page have no prerequisites and are appropriate for first-year students, subject to the availability of seats.
-Four of them satisfy the Social Science distribution requirement, and two satisfy the Diversity requirement.
+None of the courses listed on this page have any prerequisites, and all are appropriate for first-year students, subject to the availability of seats.
+All satisfy the Social Science distribution requirement, and some satisfy the Diversity requirement.

 - ANTH 103: Introduction to Archaeology (SS)

 - ANTH 104: Language and Human Experience (SS/DIV13)